pingcap/docs/tidb-cloud/tidb-cloud-billing-dm.md

 ## Specifications for Data Migration

 All the following performance values are maximum performances.
-Note that the performance values are for reference only and will vary in different scenarios.
+Note that the performance values are for reference only and might vary in different scenarios.

 The following table lists the specifications for Data Migration: